Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 Am I a Candidate for Dental Implants

 No one should have to live with missing teeth that cause cosmetic, functional, or oral health issues.
 In most cases, many people with missing teeth find dental implants to be a long-term solution.
 It is helpful to understand who makes an ideal candidate for dental implants and what factors you should consider when choosing the right teeth replacement solution.
+Additionally, for those who have damaged teeth that do not require extraction, dental crowns can be an effective restorative option.

 An Overview of Dental Implants

 According to the American Academy of Implant Dentistry, more than three million Americans have dental implants, and the number continually grows by approximately 500 thousand each year.
 Dental implants are small titanium posts that are placed into the jawbone to serve as the root of a replacement tooth.
-The titanium posts are later topped with the replacement tooth or teeth usually in the form of a crown, bridge, or denture.
+The titanium posts are later topped with the replacement tooth or teeth, usually in the form of a crown, bridge, or denture.

 Possible Dental Implant Options